-Also, sunglasses, spectacle frames, spectacle lens, and magnifying spectacles may be exempt from 510K Premarket Notification.
+Also, sunglasses, spectacle frames, spectacle lenses, and magnifying spectacles are exempted from 510K Premarket Notification.

-Also, the FDA requires that importers of sunglasses and other eyewear must list all the product categories and devices produced by the company.
+The FDA requires that importers and manufacturers of sunglasses and other eyewear must list all the product categories and devices produced by the company.

 - Title 21 CFR